akhodakivskiy/VimFx/documentation/api.md

 # Public API

 VimFx has a public API.
-It is intended to be used by:
+It is intended to be used by users who would like to write a so-called [config file].

-- Users who prefer to configure things using text files.
-- Users who would like to add custom commands.
-- Users who would like to set [special options].
-- Users who would like to make site-specific customizations.
-- Extension authors who would like to extend VimFx.
+Some parts of the API is also intended to be used by authors who would like to extend VimFx.

-VimFx users who use the public API should write a so-called [config file].

 ## Getting the API